yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Getting-Started-Labs_Lab5.rst

 #.
 If you clicked on any of the buttons in the previous step, click on "Restart"
    to get back to the program entry point.

 #.
-Use the “Step Over” or “Step Into” buttons to step through the PRU function
+Use the "Step Over" or "Step Into" buttons to step through the PRU function
    to the beginning of the while loop.